Automated Call Retry

 There are 4 options from the call retry drop down:

-2. Yes, use the default with this, we will retry 3 times.
-The first time we try calling again will be about 15 minutes after the initial attempt, the second will be about 30 minutes after that, the third will be about 1 hour after that.
+2. Yes, use the default – with this, we will retry 3 times.
+The first time we try calling again will be about 15 minutes after the initial attempt, the second will be about 45 minutes after that, the third will be about 24 hours after when the initial call was scheduled to go out.

 4. Custom Schedule – gives you complete control over how often and with how much time between them retry calls happen.
 See below for details.